-Waiver for Foreign Entity Participation as the Prime Recipient and Subrecipients
+1. Waiver for Foreign Entity Participation as the Prime Recipient

-As set forth in Section III.A., all prime recipients and subrecipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a state or territory of the United States with majority domestic ownership or control and have a physical place of business in the United States.
+As set forth in Section III.A.iii., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a state or territory of the United States and have a physical location for business operations in the United States.
 To request a waiver of this requirement, an applicant must submit an explicit waiver request in the Full Application.